Updated: January 24, 2024 - 9 min read

-It’s popular among Product people, because it’s a customer-centric, authentic way of sharing your product and attracting new users.
+It’s popular among Product people, because it’s a customer-centric, sustainable way of sharing your product and attracting new users.

 As with all new and fashionable concepts, there are many ways to describe it.
 One of the best explanations comes from The Product-Led Growth Collective:

-“Product-led growth (PLG) is a business methodology in which user acquisition, expansion, conversion, and retention are all drive primarily by the product itself.
-It creates company-wide alignment across teams—from engineering to sales and marketing—around the product as the largest source of sustainable, scalable business growth.”The Product-Led Growth Collective
+““Product-led growth (PLG) is a business methodology in which user acquisition, expansion, conversion, and retention are all driven primarily by the product itself.
+It creates company-wide alignment across teams—from engineering to sales and marketing—around the product as the largest source of sustainable, scalable business growth.””

 The thing with product-led growth is that it’s not exactly new.
 The concept of a product being a driving force for the acquisition of customers is very common with SaaS companies, and has been for some time.